cuijiyao01/docker-k8s-training/docker/Exercise 5 - Dockerfiles Part 2.md

 ## Step 2: Setting up the Environment

+At SAP we more and more becoming proxy-less and most locations do not require a proxy anymore.
+You will be told by your trainer whether or not this is the case.

+**Only do this if you need a to use a proxy server, skip this step otherwise.**

-At SAP we are behind a proxy which requires us to set the `http_proxy` and `https_proxy` environment before we can continue.
+Set the `http_proxy` and `https_proxy` environment before we can continue.
 Use the `ENV` directive to set both variables to http://proxy.wdf.sap.corp:8080.

 We also need to make sure that the proxy is bypassed for computers within SAP so set the variable `no_proxy` to `.wdf.sap.corp` (the leading period(.) is important).